-The European Commission launched in March 2014 a public consultation on ISDS in the Transatlantic Trade and Investment Partnership (TTIP).
-The report on the consultation was published in January 2015.
+Following the public consultation on investment dispute resolution in the Transatlantic Trade and Investment Partnership (TTIP) launched in March 2014, the Commission issued its report on the consultation in January 2015.

 Investment can take many forms.
 Foreign direct investment (FDI) consists in making capital available from one country for carrying out an economic activity in another country, with a view to exercising a form of control, such as the ability to influence business decisions.
 The most common form of FDI is the creation or acquisition of a company, like a plant to produce cars.
 Other forms of investment are portfolio investment, through which the investor does not seek control, or any other assets including for example intellectual property rights.

 The EU supports the movement of capital as it is essential in generating economic growth, jobs and reducing poverty.
 The EU is the largest source and destination of FDI in the world measured by stocks and flows.

 Investment in a nutshell

 - FDI plays a crucial role in establishing businesses, creating jobs at home and abroad, as well as in setting up global supply chains.